 - 3.1 We currently allocate the majority of our homes though choice-based lettings (CBL) schemes.
 We believe that a CBL approach is transparent, fair, understood by our customers, and enables those applying for housing with us to best select a home which meets their needs for the long term. - 3.2 We allocate a proportion of homes to applicants who are nominated by their local authority in accordance with the nominations agreements we have, this is usually but not necessarily through a local CBL scheme. - 3.3 Where we are members of a local CBL partnership, we generally choose to advertise and allocate our homes, which are not subject to nominations agreements, through the CBL scheme. - 3.4 A small proportion of homes available for re-letting may be allocated through alternative routes.
-These include direct matches of existing residents to vacancies to meet their emergency or priority housing needs that cannot be met or met quickly enough through the CBL route.
-Moves for LiveWest customers in this way are approved by a senior manager. - 3.5 We will not normally keep separate waiting lists, but we may maintain records of our customers needing emergency or priority moves as described above or records of people seeking housing in areas of where we have low demand. - 3.6 We may at times have referral agreements with other agencies to support a short or long term need outside of CBL for example Housing First which is a scheme where we provide homes for rough sleepers. - 3.7 For some homes we have specific referral arrangements with external agencies, for example our "seaside and country homes" are available to older people who are relocating or other specialist schemes available to ex-military personnel.
+These include direct matches of existing customers to vacancies to meet their emergency or priority housing needs that cannot be met or met quickly enough through the CBL route.
+Moves for LiveWest customers in this way are approved by a senior manager. - 3.5 We will not normally keep separate waiting lists, but we may maintain records of our customers needing emergency or priority moves as described above or records of people seeking housing in areas of where we have low demand. - 3.6 We will proactively encourage LiveWest customers with low energy performing homes to move into more energy efficient homes through our new build programme where the home cannot be bought up to the required standard and a business decision has been made to dispose of the property. - 3.7 We may at times have referral agreements with other agencies to support a short or long term need outside of CBL for example Housing First which is a scheme where we provide homes for rough sleepers.

-- 3.8 Very occasionally where there is a lower level of demand for our homes, we use alternative methods of advertising such as an estate agent, signboard or marketing on external property websites. - 3.9 Whichever route you use to apply for a LiveWest home, including making an application through an approved CBL scheme, you will always need to demonstrate that you meet our eligibility criteria. - 3.10 Local authority nominations Local authorities have nomination rights over a large number of our homes in accordance with historic stock transfer agreements or grant funding for new developments.
+- 3.8 For some homes, we have specific referral arrangements with external agencies, for example our "seaside and country homes" are available to older people who are relocating or other specialist schemes available to ex-military personnel. - 3.9 Very occasionally where there is a lower level of demand for our homes, we use alternative methods of advertising such as an estate agent, signboard or marketing on external property websites. - 3.10 Whichever route you use to apply for a LiveWest home, including making an application through an approved CBL scheme, you will always need to demonstrate that you meet our eligibility criteria. - 3.11 Local authority nominations Local authorities have nomination rights over a large number of our homes in accordance with historic stock transfer agreements or grant funding for new developments.